gerryw1389/gerryw1389.github.io/_posts/2016-06-02-ps-hardware-commands.md

 These commands have to do with the filesystem, services, ext:

 NOTE: Almost all command prompt commands work just as well in Powershell.
-Search the &#8220;batch&#8221; label to see examples of them.
+Search the [Scripting-CMD](https://automationadmin.com/tags/#scripting-cmd) label to see examples of them.
+{: .notice--success}

 #### To Create A Text File of All Files Older Than 6 Months Old: